 What do you do when you feel demotivated and out of energy at work for months?
 Most people would probably try to power through and hope it will get better with time.
+Yet, did a leave of absence ever crossed your mind?

-You might also think about changing your job but what if you don’t know what you should do next?
+You might also think about changing your job, but what if you don’t know what you should do next?
 Ever browsed through job offers and felt like nothing sounds interesting to you?

 Today 1 out of 4 Fortune’s 100 Best Companies to Work For offer sabbatical programs because they understand the positive effects of time off for their staff and company’s well-being.